Dr. Fazal Adnan

 - One month proteomic techniques training at the University of Newcastle, Australia (June 2012)

-- Attended workshop “Methods of Protein Analytics” Uni-Giessen, Germany 2013
+- Attended workshop on “methods of Protein Analytics” Uni-Giessen, Germany 2013

-- Attended three days seminar of VAAM microbiology at Dortmund, Germany
+- Three Days seminar of VAAM microbiology at Dortmund, Germany 2011.

-- Attended workshop “Techniques in Transgenics” at the UVAS, Lahore, Pakistan
+- Attended workshop on “Techniques in Transgenics” at the UVAS, Lahore.

 Conference Talks/ Posters